gvwilson/thirdbit/src/fiction/iffy/index.md

-*How do you build a stable ecosystem on bare and lifeless rock when the world is changing more rapidly than it has in hundreds of millions of years?
+*How do you build a stable ecosystem on bare and lifeless rock when the world is changing more rapidly than it has in tens of millions of years?
 The answer is that you don't,
-because any balance you find will almost immediately be swept away.
+because any balance you find will immediately be swept away.
 What you do instead,
 if you are passionate and desperate and willing to do what others are not, is create something that will shape the future in your place.
-You tell oligarchs desperate to escape the catastrophe they have made that their only hope lies on other worlds so that they will fund development of terraforming machines.
+You tell trillionaires desperate to escape the catastrophe they have made that their only hope lies on other worlds so that they will fund development of terraforming machines.
 You disguise the parts needed to build them as scientific equipment,